 - What to remember when choosing best foods for baby’s development

-During the first few months of his life, a lot happens to your baby’s body.
-As new structures and connections to the brain form, what he eats plays a crucial role in his neurological development.
-That’s why you need know about the absolute best food and nutrients for baby’s brain during this phase.
+During the first few months of his life, a lot is happening to your baby’s body.
+As new structures and connections to the brain form, what he eats plays a crucial role in his brain development.
+That’s why you need to know about the absolute best foods for your baby’s brain development during this phase.

-Now, you might have already read plenty of articles about the best food for baby’s brain.
+Now, you might have already read plenty of articles about the best food for a baby’s brain.
 But this information is constantly being updated as new research is conducted.
-And as you are concerned about your baby’s brain development, it’s good to stay on top of the latest research.

-They released guidelines on food that ensures healthy neurological and brain development in the baby during his first 1,000 days (two years).
+In 2018, the American Association of Pediatrics (AAP), the global leader and benchmark in everything related to children’s health, issued a set of recommendations focusing on the recommended food for the brain development of babies.
+They released guidelines on which food groups ensure healthy neurological and brain development in the baby during his first 1,000 days (two years).

 In their publication, the AAP explained why babies need specific food during their early years.